Technology · Architecture Reference

 A production agent stack is a dozen distributed systems wired together.
 Sonzai operates all of them.

-The Relationship Layer is the part visible through the API.
-Underneath sits the infrastructure that makes a multi-tenant, evolving, learning agent platform actually work in production.
-Transactional and columnar stores for state, a hybrid index for retrieval, a cache for hot context, a queue with DLQ and retries for async work, a worker pool for extraction and embedding, a versioned per-user weight store for RL policies, a scheduler for cadence-driven jobs, a key vault for credentials, a cost ledger for guardrails, observability for traces and metrics, and an eval gate for releases.
+The Mind Layer is the part visible through the API.
+Underneath sits the infrastructure that makes a multi-tenant, evolving, learning agent platform actually work in production — transactional and columnar stores, a hybrid index, a hot cache, a queue with DLQ and retries, a distributed worker pool, a versioned per-user weight store, a scheduler for cadence-driven jobs, a key vault, a cost ledger, observability, and an eval gate.

 If you DIY vs. with Sonzai